-When preparing your examples or stories to prove competencies, try to make it as relevant to the teaching position you are interviewing for as possible.
+When preparing your examples or stories to prove competencies, try to make them relevant to the teaching position you are interviewing for as possible.
 This will show that since you could do this type of work for another school, you, therefore, can do it for them.

-For example, if you are applying for an elementary teaching position, make the response relevant to elementary teaching, where possible.
-Most of the questions will start out with, “Tell me about a time when…”; “Give me an example of…:”; or “Describe a situation where you had to….”.
+For example, if you apply for an elementary teaching position, make the response relevant to elementary teaching, where possible.
+Most of the questions will start with, “Tell me about a time when…”; “Give me an example of…:”; or “Describe a situation where you had to….”.

 Examples of specific behavioral interview questions: